maelstrom-software/maelstrom/doc/book/head/src/go-test/project-dir.md

 invocations, as well as how long they will take.
 This is stored in the <span style="white-space: nowrap;">`.maelstrom-go-test/state/test-listing.toml`</span> file in the project directory.

+## Test Binaries

+<span style="white-space: nowrap;">`maelstrom-go-test`</span> builds go binaries and puts them in
+<span style="white-space: nowrap;">`.maelstrom-go-test/cache/test-binaries`</span>.
+These need to
+exist here so we can either run them or upload them.
+They are organized in a directory structure that mirrors your project directory.